MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 ## Additional limitations when using HYOK

-In addition to not supporting the listed benefits that you get when you use cloud-based protection, using HYOK protection with Azure Information Protection labels has the following limitations:
+Additionally, using HYOK protection with Azure Information Protection labels has the following limitations:

 - Does not support Office 2010 or Office 2007.